SAP Merchandise Sync With Magento: Part 1

 With the ever increasing e-commerce market, it has become very necessary to keep and maintain customer information.
 This can be maintained as master data in SAP as discussed earlier.
 In this scenario keeping track of your customers and business partners (for B2B) has become an immediate requirement.

 Explanation of the video

-The agenda of the video is to demonstrate in real-time the sync of merchandise/products from SAP ECC to Magento.
+The agenda of the video is to demonstrate in real-time the sync of merchandise/products from SAP to Magento.

 - First we will see how the tree structure of the catalog is getting integrated in Magento and shows up in the front end.

 - Then the products from the SAP side will get synchronized into the assigned categories along with the product attributes and a few records.

 - Finally we will see the product images from SAP getting synchronized into Magento.

 Because of the large volume of information, it is humanly impossible to synchronize the merchandize information manually.
 A simple error can cause a late product launch and can become a costly affair for your business if it is not launched for all the channels including online.
 Wrong pricing or disoriented structure of your website can be equally damaging as well specially in a B2B context.